 Note: The Commission should be contacted only if there is evidence that appears to support the institution's significant non-compliance with a requirement or standard.
 Normal inquiries about UNT, such as admission requirements, financial aid, and educational programs, should be addressed directly to UNT and not the Commission's office.

 The program can be completed in three years.
 In order to do so, students take two classes each fall and spring semester, for a total of twelve classes.
 The workload was designed to be manageable for students who are juggling work, family, and educational responsibilities.
-If applying for financial aid, you may have to enroll full time (3 courses/semester).

 All courses are fully online.
 Students are required to come to the UNT campus twice.
 At the beginning of the program, there is a two-day on-campus orientation for new students.
 At the end of their final semester, all graduating students come to UNT to give a verbal presentation about their applied thesis project, and share in each others' successes.